 Cancellation of the flight

 If a flight for which you have a confirmed booking is cancelled, you have the right to assistance, reimbursement or, as an alternative, re-accommodation.
 In certain cases, you also have the right to monetary compensation.

-In accordance with the EU regulations, you do not have the right to monetary compensation if the flight is cancelled as a result of exceptional circumstances which, in any case, could not have been prevented even if all the necessary precautions has been taken e.g. bad weather, political instability, strikes (except those actions intended to assert workers' demands with regard to salary and/or social benefits, which is entered into upon a call by a trade union of the staff of an operating air carrier in solidarity with strike action which was launched against the parent company of which that carrier is a subsidiary, as pronounced in the judgment of the Court of Justice of the EU C-613/20 of 06.10.21), safety and security risks or unforeseeable safety and security shortcomings.
+In accordance with the EU regulations, you do not have the right to monetary compensation if the flight is cancelled as a result of exceptional circumstances which, in any case, could not have been prevented even if all the necessary precautions has been taken e.g. bad weather, political instability, strikes (except those actions intended to assert workers' demands with regard to salary and/or social benefits, which is entered into upon a call by a trade union of the staff of an operating air carrier, as pronounced in the judgment of the Court of Justice of the EU C-613/20 of 06.10.21), safety and security risks or unforeseeable safety and security shortcomings.

 Furthermore, you have not the right to receive monetary compensation if you have been informed in advance about the cancellation and if:

 - the cancellation has been notified at least 14 days before the departure;

 - the cancellation been notified between 14 and 7 days before the departure and the new departure time

 - is not more than 2 hours before the original departure time and the new arrival time is not more than 4 hours before the original arrival time.